What is Ichiba?

-For those with a sweet tooth, head to the bakery for melon or dorayaki pancakes, matcha brownies, rainbow lattes and more.
+Moreover, those with a sweet tooth, head to the bakery for melon or dorayaki pancakes, matcha brownies, rainbow lattes and more.

 Ichiba is also the perfect place to stock up on your Japanese staples like rice wine vinegar, as well as a few treats, like matcha KitKats.

-Fans of Japanese Sake or small batch whiskeys will also be in their element.
+Furthermore, fans of Japanese Sake or small batch whiskeys will also be in their element.

 Ichiba design concept

 Ichiba is more than good Japanese food and good products.
-Designed by CADA, the Ichiba design features “theatrical kitchens” where shoppers can watch cooking demonstrations and workshops.
+Designed by CADA, the Ichiba features “theatrical kitchens” where shoppers can watch cooking demonstrations and workshops.
 Ichiba’s calendar of events is set to include Sake tastings, regional food and drink festivals and more.

 Aesthetically, the Ichiba design is bold, contemporary, yet timeless, reflecting Japan through subtle environmental elements like chopstick-style lighting.
 Situated on the ground floor of Westfield, Ichiba receives plenty of natural light and the gentle colour pallet and materials therefore help to maximise its impact.
 CADA also made sure that there are clear sight lines.
 Enabling shoppers to navigate and find their next food adventure.